What does “CANDLES” stand for?

 Sunday, Monday: Closed

 What is the admission fee?

-Beginning December 5, 2014, the admission fee will be $5 per person.
+The admission fee is $5 per person.
 Children under the age of 6 years will be admitted free of charge.
-There is also a $20 family rate (for the immediate family).
+There is also a $20 family rate for the immediate family.

 School and other large groups should contact the museum in advance.